 The missing silver bullet in your community could be the sense of community itself.
 Moz’s resource explains how the idea of community is experienced and imagined rather than static.
 Keep an eye out for insights on why colleges once hazed as part of the initiation process, and the importance of creating rituals with new members.

 8. CMX Hub

-Although not exactly a web guide, our Facebook Group will help guide community managers through particularly delicate situations.
-For example, CMX members posted about how to deal with situations when community members threaten self-harm on your web channels.
+Although not exactly a web guide, the CMX Community can help guide community managers through particularly delicate situations.
+For example, CMX members posted on Facebook about how to deal with situations when community members threaten self-harm on your web channels.
 Their post on “National Suicide Prevention Alliance: Responding to Suicidal Content in Your Online Community” helped direct community managers on best practices that can help save lives.